Caoman Yin

 (1634; IX/255)

-調絃入弄 Tiaoxian Runong: lyrics; earliest version in one section, but similar to first sections above, adding a short harmonic coda which has the first mention of 陳希夷 Chen Xiyi; no commentary; some modern recordings called Xianweng Cao seem quite similar to this.
+調絃入弄 Tiaoxian Runong: lyrics; one section; similar to first sections above, adding a short harmonic coda which has the first mention of 陳希夷 Chen Xiyi; no commentary; some modern recordings called Xianweng Cao seem quite similar to this.

 10. 琴學心聲諧譜